 The Tower Museum, across from the Guildhall and just inside the city walls, provides an excellent overview of local history.
 Explore the settlement of the city, to its growth in the 18th and 19th century, through to the Troubles that so defined the 20th.

 Once you reach the top, take in the panoramic view of the city and the Foyle.

 Cross the Border to Donegal

-You are only right over the border from gorgeous Donegal, so take a trip into the Republic to Derry’s neighbor county of Donegal.
+You are only right over the border from gorgeous Donegal, so take a trip into the Republic to Derry’s neighbour county of Donegal.
 Buses run daily to the seaside town of Buncrana, or if you have a car, head further north to Moville or even to surf-haven Portrush.
 While you are exploring, make sure to take some time out to visit the Famine Village which tells the story of old Irish life and one of the most trying times in the country’s history.

 See the Guildhall

 The Guildhall is perhaps the most emblematic building in the city, dominating its skyline.
 After being rebuilt twice, it remains at the heart of modern Derry’s culture, with numerous events throughout the year.

 Head inside for an exhibition on the history of Derry city and a look around the main hall and mayor chambers.